-In Iowa, the most common bills of sale that are used are a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.
+In Iowa, the most common bill of sale forms that are used is a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-No. An Iowa bill of sale isn’t required to register a vehicle, but it can act proof of purchase.
+Yes.
+An Iowa bill of sale is required to register a vehicle if you're buying the vehicle from another person.
+It can also act as proof of purchase.
 You will need to take a certificate of title (signed over by the seller) and a completed application for an Iowa certificate of title or registration.

 No. Guns are not registered in Iowa.
 However, an Iowa bill of sale for a gun is an important personal record.
 It helps someone prove that they have legal possession of a specific weapon if it is reported stolen.
 It also helps prove that someone no longer has a weapon if it were to be used during the commission of a crime.